 Yearbooks are a venerable tradition in high school.
 They collect and hold memories of a formative time in our lives.
 Yearbooks also serve as resources for research.
 They document trends in education, sociology, and demographics.
 The Digital Library Center recently partnered with Leon High School–the state’s oldest public school–to digitize and make accessible their yearbooks from 1926 to 2013.

 One event you can witness through these pages is the integration of public high schools.
 Leon High School was integrated for the 1963-64 school year.
-The Leon High School Student Government Association produced this video documenting this change:
+The Leon High School Student Government Association produced this video documenting this change: You can investigate the results yourself in the 1964 edition of The Lion’s Tale.

 Leon High School has also been the home of many notable alumni.
 In addition to her many academic awards, actress Faye Dunaway was given the superlative “Best Personality” by her class in 1958.
 Many future politicians, professional athletes, and an X-Games gold medalist have spent time in the classrooms of Leon High School.